Double switch (baseball): Procedure

 In the short term, the lineup is strengthened because a poor-hitting pitcher will not make a plate appearance soon.
 The disadvantage is that a position player must be removed from play and replaced by another, often inferior, position player.
 The advantage of the double switch over pinch hitting is that it uses up fewer players.
 If a relief pitcher is brought in before the at-bat, then the manager can substitute a pinch-hitter for him.
 However, this would require a new pitcher for the next half-inning.
 By using a double switch, an incoming pitcher can be left in the game for a substantial period before his turn in the batting lineup arrives, no matter what the previous batting order was.

-While the double switch plays an important role in the National League, the designated hitter (DH) rule has effectively eliminated the advantages of the double switch in the games using American League rules—so the double switch is rarely used in AL games.
+While the double switch played an important role in the National League, the designated hitter (DH) rule has effectively eliminated the advantages of the double switch.
 The designated hitter's role is to bat in the pitcher's spot in the lineup.
 Major League rules do not allow a multiple substitution involving a DH to alter the lineup position of the DH.
 Although uncommon, it is possible to forgo the DH privilege (e.g. if the DH becomes a position player, usually due to injury to another player), and then utilize the double switch later with that player.
 It can also be used by an AL team playing on the road during interleague play or the World Series, because MLB rules call for the rules of the home team to be used when teams from different leagues meet (so there is no DH when the NL team is the home team).
 As of the 2022 CBA, MLB has implemented a universal designated hitter, eliminating the need for the double-switch.

 When the team is up to bat, a manager can get the same effect as a double switch by leaving in the player who has pinch-hit for the pitcher and replacing another player in the lineup who has made the last out of the inning with a new pitcher.
 This will take the following form: